hassio-addons/addon-tailscale/tailscale/DOCS.md

 Tailscale can provide a TLS certificate for your Home Assistant instance within your tailnet domain.

-This can prevent browsers from warning that HTTP URLs to your Home Assistant device look unencrypted (browsers are not aware of the connections between Tailscale nodes are secured with end-to-end encryption).
+This can prevent browsers from warning that HTTP URLs to your Home Assistant instance look unencrypted (browsers are not aware of the connections between Tailscale nodes are secured with end-to-end encryption).